harrisonwu23/making-journal-240/journal-pages/week-01.md

 ![group data answer sheet](/assets/week-01/answer%20sheet.jpg)

-in the group, we each come up with an question to collect data with,
+in the group, we each come up with an question to collect data of:
+- screen time
+- siblings
+- time in design
+- time doing assigment
+- how many type of food you eat time is today

 ![group data collect](/assets/week-01/collaborate%20hand-drawn%20data%20of%20our%20group.jpg)